glitch-txs/w3-docs/docs/w3-react/init.md

 ## Connectors

 Connectors are classes that instantiate a type of communication protocol between a website and a wallet.
-There are three main connectors: Injected, EIP6963 and WalletConnect.
+There are three main connectors: Injected, EIP6963 and WalletConnect *(external)*.

 ### Injected Connector

 Injected connector class doesn't require any parameters but you can:

 - Pass an `icon` to use it later on.
-- Pass a `name` to display in the website UI.
+- Pass a `name` to display on the UI.
 - Pass an `id`, useful if you would like to use the Injected connector multiple times to target different extension wallet.
 - Pass a `getProvider` function.